-Everything about Chateau La Gaffeliere St. Emilion, Premier Grand Cru Classe B, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Gaffeliere St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Gaffeliere History, Overview

 The fifteenth century Bordeaux chateau of La Gaffeliere might not have always been a winery.
 In fact, the chateau could of been used for a completely different purpose.
 It is possible that the chateau might have been a gaffeliere.
 A gaffeliere is translated from ancient French to a leper colony.

 While parts of the estate date back to the 11th century, the beginnings of La Gaffeliere start with arrival of the Comte de Malet-Roquefort in the 17th century.
 They are responsible for the unique, Gothic styled chateau, that is easily visible from the main road leading to the Saint Emilion village.

 Under the Malet-Roquefort family, for a period of time, the estate was known as La Gaffeliere Naudes.
 Until 1961, the wines of La Gaffeliere Naudes were outstanding.
 For consumers seeking older Bordeaux, they can often be found at low prices in the marketplace.
 Eventually, the name of the estate changed and was shortened to just Chateau La Gaffeliere.